 We install air conditioners to help us feel cool in our homes.
-But when you start to experience unpleasant odors coming from your cooling system, it’s more than just bothersome.
-It can greatly impact your home comfort.
+But when you start to notice unpleasant odors coming from your cooling system, it’s more than just annoying.
+It can greatly influence your home comfort.

 Where do the smells come from?

 Focus on what the odor smells like.
-If the odor resembles a rotten egg, this could be a signal of a gas leak.
-If this is the case, you should open your windows, turn off the gas supply, evacuate the home and call the gas company.
-Make sure to let the gas company turn it back on for you.
-It’s not something you want to risk doing on your own.
+If the odor resembles a rotten egg, this could be a sign of a gas leak.
+If this is the case, you should open your windows, turn off the gas supply, evacuate the home and contact the gas company.
+Be sure to have the gas company turn it back on for you.
+It’s not something you want to mess around with.

-If it doesn’t smell like rotten eggs, you probably have a different issue.
+If it doesn’t smell like rotten eggs, you have a different issue.

-Just like anything in your indoor space, if your air conditioner isn’t cleaned correctly or taken care of, there’s a good chance that dirt and dust will accumulate.
-And because components of your air conditioner aren’t clearly displayed before you, cleaning them can often go overlooked.
+Just like anything in your house, if your air conditioner isn’t cleaned properly or taken care of, there’s a good chance that dirt and dust will gather.
+And because components of your air conditioner aren’t right in front of you, cleaning them can often go overlooked.

 Buildup of mold, dirt and other particles is one of the most common sources of odors with air conditioners.
 It can occur with the coils, drain pain, air ducts or even your filter.
-However, regular maintenance can help decrease this buildup and reduce the odds that an unfriendly smell starts spreading throughout your house.
+Luckily, regular maintenance can help decrease this buildup and reduce the odds that an unfriendly smell starts diffusing throughout your space.

 Heat and moisture can contribute to increased mold growth, especially in warmer climates.
 Not only can mold and mildew develop a nasty smell, but it can also negatively impact the quality of air in your space.